- About BBE

 - TREK, SKI,

 - Contact Us

 Aconcagua is the highest mountain in the Western Hemisphere at an impressive 6,963m, and our most popular mountaineering destination.
 Our regular ascent route is an excellent introduction to altitude expedition climbing with minimal technical challenges.
-Therefore, if you are just beginning to explore the world of High Altitude Mountain Expeditions, look no further than this adventure!
-Our 20 years of experience on Aconcagua are at your disposal, and base camp at Plaza de Mulas (4,267m) is always a welcome sight for our guides and guests as we begin our journey to the ‘Roof of the Americas’!
+Therefore, if you are just beginning to explore the world of high altitude mountaineering expeditions, look no further than this adventure!
+Our 25 years of experience on Aconcagua are at your disposal, and base camp at Plaza de Mulas (4,267m) is always a welcome sight for our guides and guests as we begin our journey to the ‘Roof of the Americas’!

 Day 1: Arrivals in Mendoza

 Arrivals in Mendoza.
 We are met at the airport by a private van to transfer to our hotel.
+Evening free for rest after travel.
 Overnight in hotel.
 Altitude sleeping: 2428′ / 740m.
 Max Elevation: 2428′ / 740m.

-Day 3: Acclimatization day dedicated to the ascent of four summits up to 4,050m
+Day 3: Acclimatization day dedicated to the ascent of three to four summits up to 4,050m

 This day is dedicated to try and ascent at least three if not four of the summits belonging to the small mountain range called “La Cadenita”.
 The summits are: Lomas Blancas (12,631’ / 3850m), El Estudiante (12,795’ / 3,900m), and Caucaso (13,287′ / 4050m).
 From the top of we enjoy amazing views of the entire region.
 Back to hut for dinner: a typical Argentinian “asado” (BBQ).
 Altitude sleeping: 9,350′ / 2,850m.
 Max Elevation: 13,287ft.
 4,050m.
 Elevation Ascent / Descent hiking: 3,937′ / 1,200m.